TheOddler/aplai/README.md

 ## CHR
 Open SWI-Prolog and load the file you wish to run.
 It is important that you run the file in the same folder as the other files, as it will automatically include the file with the puzzles.
-There are similar commands available as in ECLiPSe to run the puzzle you wish.
+The same commands are available as in ECLiPSe to run the puzzle(s) you wish.